dplugins/oxywind-docs/docs/src/about/faq.md

 CORE CSS framework is a CSS framework by the OxyNinja team and wrapped into Oxygen Builder-specified WordPress plugins.
 Oxyninja also offer design sets or section based on the CORE CSS framework.

-Oxywind on the other hand provides a solution to integrate Tailwind CSS (one of the first original CSS frameworks which came out quite some time ago) to Oxygen Builder, not a brand new CSS framework.
+Oxywind on the other hand provides a solution to integrate Tailwind CSS to Oxygen Builder, not a brand new CSS framework.

-## How does Oxywind compare to Oxymade Framework?
+## How does Oxywind compare to OxyMade Framework?

 OxyMade framework is based on Tailwind CSS v2.0 while Oxywind is running the latest version of Tailwind CSS (v3.0).
 Oxymade also builds a bunch of design sets or templates based on the OxyMade framework.

-Oxywind on the other hand provides a solution to integrate Tailwind CSS (one of the first original CSS frameworks which came out quite some time ago) to Oxygen Builder, not a brand new CSS framework.

-## How does Oxywind compare to Automaticcss?

-Automaticcss is just a new utitilty-first CSS framework.

-Oxywind on the other hand provides a solution to integrate Tailwind CSS (one of the first original CSS frameworks which came out quite some time ago) to Oxygen Builder, not a brand new CSS framework.
+Oxywind on the other hand provides a solution to integrate Tailwind CSS to Oxygen Builder, not a brand new CSS framework.

+We are in negotiation with OxyMade team to provide a seamless experience to migrate the OxyMade design sets (OxyMade framework based) into Tailwind CSS.

-## Does Oxywind compete or as a replacement for the CORE CSS framework, OxyMade Framework, Automaticcss?
+## Does Oxywind compete or as a replacement for the CORE CSS framework, OxyMade Framework?

-Oxywind is a solution to integrate Tailwind CSS (one of the first original CSS frameworks which came out quite some time ago) to Oxygen Builder, not a brand new CSS framework.
+Oxywind is a solution to integrate Tailwind CSS to Oxygen Builder, not a brand new CSS framework.

-So, Oxywind is not competing or as a replacement for the CORE CSS framework, OxyMade Framework, and Automaticcss.
+So, Oxywind is not competing or as a replacement for the CORE CSS framework, and OxyMade Framework.
-They compete with Tailwind CSS, not Oxywind.